captn3m0/cosmere-books/README.md

 ## Rhythm of War

 >The chapter-by-chapter serialization of Rhythm of War, Brandon Sanderson’s fourth volume in The Stormlight Archive series.
 New chapters go live every Tuesday up to the November 17, 2020 release date.

+This supports the annotations that Brandon is publishing on Reddit.

 ## Oathbringer